As a student of UC Berkeley Extension, you are held to the same high standards as those attending UC Berkeley. Here's some items to keep you informed.

 If you are taking an online course, your instructor may opt to use Turnitin service to check your assignment for originality and help improve your writing and citation process.

-Any Extension student or instructor who believes that he or she has been the victim of discrimination or harassment should contact the Office of the Dean, UC Berkeley Extension, (510) 642-4181 or firstname.lastname@example.org.
-Students and instructors should also contact the Office for the Prevention of Harassment and Discrimination at email@example.com or (510) 643-7985.
-For additional information, please refer to UC Berkeley's policy on Responding to Reports of Racial Harassment.
+Any Extension student or instructor who believes that he or she has been the victim of discrimination or harassment should contact the Office of the Dean, UC Berkeley Extension, (510) 642-4181 or email@example.com.
+Students and instructors should also contact the Office for the Prevention of Harassment and Discrimination at firstname.lastname@example.org or (510) 643-7985.
+For additional information, please refer to policy and procedures at the Office for the Prevention of Harassment and Discrimination.

 Sexual harassment and violence are prohibited both by law and by University of California policy.
 Sexual harassment is defined as unwelcome sexual advances; requests for sexual favors; and other verbal, nonverbal or physical contact of a sexual nature.
 Sexual harassment includes conduct that explicitly or implicitly affects a person's employment or education or interferes with a person's work or educational performance or creates an environment such that a reasonable person would find the conduct intimidating, hostile or offensive.
 Sexual harassment includes sexual violence.

 If you have been subjected to sexual assault, relationship violence, stalking or other forms of sexual harassment, a confidential care advocate can assist you.
 Learn more about confidential and nonconfidential reporting options and resources.

 - University of California Policy on Sexual Harassment and Violence

 - Office for the Prevention of Harassment and Discrimination Title IX Compliance Officer, email@example.com or call (510) 643-7985.